Looking for the best glacier hike in Iceland? I’ve got the BEST recommendation for you – read on for details!

 Can I Hike a Glacier in Iceland by Myself?

-To go glacier hiking in Iceland, you really must go with a tour guide!
+To go glacier hiking in Iceland, you really must book a tour and go with a guide.
 This is because hiking on a glacier is an inherently dangerous thing, as there can be crevasses or holes in the ice where you can fall through and become trapped.

 Guides know how to hike safely, will give you all the appropriate gear, and will keep you away from all the dangerous spots, and also know where to find the coolest spots to take you!